 Duration of Allowances

-The carers will be expected to cooperate with the annual review by completing and supplying to the LA an annual statement of his/her current financial circumstances, proof of all income and expenditure, the financial needs and resources of the child and details of his address and confirmation that the child still lives at that address.
+The carers will be expected to cooperate with the annual review by completing and supplying to the LA an annual statement of their current financial circumstances, proof of all income and expenditure, the financial needs and resources of the child and details of their address and confirmation that the child still lives at that address.
 Failure by the carer to provide the requisite information may lead to the financial support being suspended or terminated.

 Backdated Claims for Allowances